stockmind/dell-xps-9560-ubuntu-respin/README.md

 - [Atheros wifi card fix](https://ubuntuforums.org/showthread.php?t=2323812&page=2)
 - [Respin script and info](http://linuxiumcomau.blogspot.com/)

+Kudos and all the credits for things not related to my work go to developers and users on those pages!

 ### What Works Out-of-the-Box

  - ✔ Wifi (Atheros models too)